varlardohaeris/emacs-archives/melpa/ein-readme.txt

 notebooks within Emacs.
 It channels all the power of Emacs without the idiosyncrasies of in-browser editing.

+EIN is not tested on Doom or Spacemacs.
+There are known issues with both.

 Org_ users please find ob-ein_, a jupyter Babel_ backend.

 EIN was originally written by `[tkf]`_.
 A jupyter Babel_ backend was first